ClauText/ClauText/README.md

   3. In Linux, Parallel Load Data is Very Slow?(maybe pthread problem?)
 # ToDo
   1. REMOVE - Now Position for Data?
 Next Position for Data?
 Move Up? or Move Down? for fast linear search?
-  2. "riterate and some condition => remove data" function?, using changing name to # ( line comment start with # ), and later remove data ( name of data is # )
+  2. "riterate and some condition => remove data" function?
   3. riterate ( iterate begin -> last, riterate last -> begin? ) ?
   4. REMOVE?- in iterate function, for example, $iterate = { dir = { /./eu4Game/provinces/$/history } events = { A B C } },
         A -> end or A -> B -> end or A -> B -> C -> end ?   if event returns FALSE (default TRUE?) -> stop events??